Ahmed-Amr777/MCP_REVERSE_ENGINEERING/README.md

 - `extracted/registers.json`: All registers in JSON format
 - `extracted/registers_all.txt`: All registers in human-readable text format
-- `extracted/images/`: Extracted images from PDFs
+- `extracted/`: Extracted images from PDFs (saved directly here, no subfolder)
-- `extracted/images_extraction_result.json`: Image extraction metadata

 ## Notes

 - Register extraction identifies registers by:
-  - Font size >= 11
+  - Font size >= 11 or 12
   - Bold text formatting
   - Contains "register" in the name
 - Registers must have both address offset and reset value to be included
 - Multi-page registers are supported and tracked with start/end pages
+- Content filtering removes single-character lines, short numbers, and repetitive patterns
+- All output directories are optional and default to `"extracted"` if not specified

 ## License